OrthogonalScribe/baktu/doc/mdbook/src/installation.md

 sudo setcap cap_sys_admin=p target/debug/baktu
 ```

-We can confirm the result by running `getcap target/debug/baktu`.
+We can confirm the result by running `getcap target/debug/baktu` (note that the path needs to be adjusted accordingly for release builds).

-### Extended attribute mode logging
+#### Finding out which method is used

 `baktu snap` reports when it's using the helper for extended attribute fetching: